 As we said, facilitation is a full-time job.

 Things changed for Nevada when COVID-19 struck the U.S. in March 2020.
-As was the case for many of us, this brought Nevada’s work to a sudden standstill.
+As was the case for many of us, Nevada’s work came to a sudden standstill.
 The in-person facilitation she and her team relied on to do their jobs became impossible.

 “I hadn’t seen an empty calendar in ten years,” Nevada explains.
 But abruptly and all at once, in-person meetings were canceled for the foreseeable future.